railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

    *Form for automatic reconciliation*

-To start the reconciliation tool, click :menuselection:`Financial management --> Periodical Processing --> Reconciliation --> Automatic Reconciliation`.
+To start the reconciliation tool, click :menuselection:`Accounting --> Periodical Processing --> Reconciliation --> Automatic Reconciliation`.

 A form opens, asking you for the following information: